NethermindEth/openvm-stark-backend/README.md

-A fork of the OpenVM Stark Backend with a Lean extraction mechanism built into the AirKeygenBuilder.
-This is designed such that building OpenVM with this backend and no other modification will cause the rv32im extension tests to output Lean code representing those circuits.
+A fork of the OpenVM Stark Backend with a Lean extraction mechanism built into the `AirKeygenBuilder`.
+This mechanism is designed in a way that building OpenVM with this fork and no other modifications will cause the `rv32im` extension tests to output Lean code representing the tested circuits.

 # OpenVM Stark Backend